-As at 30 June 2022, the Group had cash and cash equivalents of approximately RM85.9 million (2021: RM85.3 million), fixed deposits with maturity over three months of approximately RM5.3 million (2021: RM5.2 million) and pledged bank deposits of approximately RM12.6 million (2021: RM9.8 million).
-The increment is mainly due to the positive effect of foreign exchange rate changes netting off the net cash outflows during the year ended 30 June 2022.
+As at 30 June 2023, the Group had cash and cash equivalents of approximately RM77.5 million (2022: RM85.9 million), fixed deposits with maturity over three months of approximately RM5.4 million (2022: RM5.3 million) and pledged bank deposits of approximately RM9.8 million (2022: RM12.6 million).
+The decrement was mainly due to the net operating and financing activities cash outflows netting off the net investing activities cash inflows and positive effect of foreign exchange rate changes during the year ended 30 June 2023.
 All are denominated in Hong Kong dollars, United States dollars, Singapore dollars and Ringgit Malaysia.

-As at 30 June 2022, the Group had lease liabilities of approximately RM0.5 million (2021: RM0.8 million) carrying interest rate ranging from 3.1% to 8.2% (2021: ranging from 3.1% to 8.2%).
-As at 30 June 2022, the Group had bank loans of approximately RM13.6 million (2021: RM10.6 million) carrying interest rate at 6.2% (2021: 6.0%).
-All are denominated in RM.
-The Group had unutilised banking facilities of approximately RM50.7 million (2021: RM56.4 million).
+As at 30 June 2023, the Group had lease liabilities of approximately RM0.4 million (2022: RM0.5 million) carrying interest rate ranging from 4.6% to 8.2% (2022: ranging from 3.1% to 8.2%).
+All are denominated in Hong Kong dollars and Ringgit Malaysia.
+As at 30 June 2023, the Group had bank loans of approximately RM14.2 million (2022: RM13.6 million) carrying interest rate at 7.2% (2022: 6.2%).
+All are denominated in Ringgit Malaysia.
+The Group had unutilised banking facilities of approximately RM47.0 million (2022: RM50.7 million).

 The Group continued to maintain a healthy liquidity position.
-As at 30 June 2022, the current ratio remained stable at approximately 1.9 times (2021: 1.8 times).
-The gearing ratio increased from approximately 9.3% as at 30 June 2021 to approximately 10.2% as at 30 June 2022.
-Gearing ratio is calculated based on the total loans and borrowings (which represent bank loans and lease liabilities) divided by total equity at the end of the year.
-The increase of gearing ratio is mainly due to the increase of total bank loans and lease liabilities from approximately RM11.4 million as at 30 June 2021 to approximately RM14.2 million as at 30 June 2021.
+The current ratio increased from approximately 1.9 times as at 30 June 2022 to approximately 2.1 times as at 30 June 2023 which mainly due to the improvement in receipt of outstanding trade receivables as of 30 June 2022.
+The gearing ratio increased from approximately 10.2% as at 30 June 2022 to approximately 10.9% as at 30 June 2023 which is calculated based on the total loans and borrowings (which represent bank loans and lease liabilities) divided by total equity at the end of the year.
+The increase of gearing ratio was mainly due to the increase of total bank loans and lease liabilities from approximately RM14.2 million as at 30 June 2022 to approximately RM14.6 million as at 30 June 2023.

 The Group manages its capital structure and makes adjustments to it in light of changes in economic conditions.
 To maintain or adjust the capital structure, the Group may adjust the dividend payment to Shareholders, return capital to Shareholders, or sell assets to reduce debt.
-No changes in the objective, policies or processes for managing capital were made during the year ended 30 June 2022.
+No changes in the objective, policies or processes for managing capital were made during the years ended 30 June 2023 and 2022.